 Have you recently acquired Salesforce.com and are looking for Salesforce Training?
 Ask yourself this critical question – does your sales organization have a sales process?
 You know, a series of standardized steps for closing business.
-Your sales process may follow a commercial sales methodology, like Strategic Selling® by Miller Heiman, SPIN® Selling by Huthwaite, maybe Solution Selling® by Sales Performance International or Commercial Teaching by the Corporate Executive Board®.
+Your sales process may follow a commercial sales methodology, like Strategic Selling® by Miller Heiman, SPIN® Selling by Huthwaite, maybe Solution Selling® by Sales Performance International.
 You might have a modified or customized version, or a blend of any one of these.
 Sales process is a collection of best practices that have been standardized and made applicable to the large majority if not all of your deals.
 Any Salesforce Training program worth its weight will include time spent mapping out, or a determination of your organization’s sales process.

 The Sales Process